JACKI LYDEN, Host:

 SARAH VARNEY: In thousands of dentist's offices and community clinics in California, from the rocky north coast to the Mexican border, it's the receptionists who are left to counsel and console patients who've lost their benefits.

-Ms. CLAUDIA RICO: They would come here crying, they need help.
+M: They would come here crying, they need help.

-Ms. RICO: They'd rather take it out because they don't have the money.
+M: They'd rather take it out because they don't have the money.
 It's either rent, food or dental work, and they opt for the most convenient - well, unconvenient(ph) for them - but the only thing they can do to relieve their pain.

-Julia Paradise is a Kaiser Family Foundation health researcher.
+VARNEY: Julia Paradise is a Kaiser Family Foundation health researcher.

-Ms. JULIA PARADISE (Health Researcher, Kaiser Family Foundation): In the last recession and in this recession and when states are under severe budget strains, dental benefits for adults, since they are an optional benefit, are among the first things to go.
+M: In the last recession and in this recession and when states are under severe budget strains, dental benefits for adults, since they are an optional benefit, are among the first things to go.

-Lucresha Renteria runs the Mendocino Coast Clinics in Fort Bragg, a hardscrabble fishing-and-lumber town.
+VARNEY: Lucresha Renteria runs the Mendocino Coast Clinics in Fort Bragg, a hardscrabble fishing-and-lumber town.

-Ms. LUCRESHA RENTERIA (Mendocino Coast Clinic): The nutritional needs of the patient can't be met if they can't chew and eat food appropriately.
+M: The nutritional needs of the patient can't be met if they can't chew and eat food appropriately.
 So, we have patients that suffer from a form of anorexia or have to have soft foods only.

 VARNEY: The mouth has long been an orphaned organ, says Burton Edelstein, a Columbia University professor of dentistry and health policy.
 When Medicaid and Medicare were created in 1965, Edelstein says, oral health was not well understood, and Congress didn't think to mandate dental coverage.

-Dr. BURTON EDELSTEIN (Dentistry, Health Policy, Columbia University): It reflected policymakers' misunderstanding that the mouth is not part of the body and that oral health is not an important component of general health.
+LYDEN: It reflected policymakers' misunderstanding that the mouth is not part of the body and that oral health is not an important component of general health.

 VARNEY: But Michael Bird, from the National Conference of State Legislatures, says it will be a long time before states restore optional benefits, like dental coverage.

-Mr. MICHAEL BIRD (National Conference of State Legislatures): The fiscal downturn is so severe that even if you were to raise taxes or fees you still aren't going to be able to plug all of the holes that exist right now.
+M: The fiscal downturn is so severe that even if you were to raise taxes or fees you still aren't going to be able to plug all of the holes that exist right now.
 This is all about saving part of the school year versus the early release of prisoners versus an optional dental program versus whether you're going to be able to fill the potholes on the roads.

-For NPR News, I'm Sarah Varney.
+VARNEY: For NPR News, I'm Sarah Varney.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.